guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 - if a DaemonSet is deleted, all Pods are removed
 - a DaemonSet is ideally used for storage, logs, and monitoring nodes

+DaemonSets are like ReplicaSets, as in it helps you deploy multiple instances of pods.
+But it runs one copy of your pod on each node in your cluster.
+Whenever a new node is added to the cluster, a replica of the pod is automatically added to that node.
+And when a node is removed the pod is automatically removed.

+The DaemonSet ensures that one copy of the pod is always present in all nodes in the cluster.

+Uses cases:
+- deploy a monitoring agent or log collector on each of your nodes in the cluster -- as it can deploy your monitoring agent in the form of a pod in all the nodes in your cluster.
+- kube proxy --> can be deployed as a DaemonSet in the cluster
+- networking --> Networking solutions like Vivenet requires an agent to be deployed on each node in the cluster.

+Creating a DaemonSet is similar to the ReplicaSet creation process. except that the kind is a DaemonSet.
+Ensure the labels in the selector matches the ones in the pod template.
+`kubectl create -f daemon-set-definition.yaml` --> create the DaemonSet `kubectl gert daemonset` --> to view created daemon sets `kubectl describe daemonsets monitoring-daemon` --> to view more details

+From version 1.12 onwards the DaemonSet uses the default scheduler and node affinity rules to schedule pods on nodes.

 <span style="color:#98971a">Ingress</span> <span style="color: #3588E9">--></span> <span style="color: #d65d0e">API object</span> that when combined with a Controller, provides routing rules to manage external users access to multiple services in a Kubernetes cluster.
 - in production, Ingress exposes applications to the internet via port 80 (HTTP) or port 443 (HTTPS).
 ###### <strong style="color:#98971a">Pods</strong>